Yang-Taotao/Yang-Taotao.github.io/content/posts/JAX_Quick_Start.md

 We now set GitHub up for remote repository.

 1. Create a GitHub repository online.
 Follow: <https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories>.
+1. Don't forget to choose a license for your project.
 1. We want to initialize Git to this project directory.
 In Linux shell, run:

     ```shell